dock108/bet-grades-dashboard/README.md

 5. Trend indicators (EV and odds changes)

 The dashboard uses trend indicators to show how odds and EV have changed since the bet was first seen:
-- Green arrows (↑) indicate improving conditions
+- Green arrows (↑, ↑↑, ↑↑↑) indicate improving conditions (more arrows = bigger improvement)
-- Red arrows (↓) indicate worsening conditions
+- Red arrows (↓, ↓↓, ↓↓↓) indicate worsening conditions (more arrows = bigger decline)
-- Grey hyphen (-) indicates no significant change

 The Initial Details section of each bet card provides historical context by showing:
+- First seen - when the betting opportunity was first identified
+- Initial odds - the opening odds offered by the sportsbook
 - Initial EV - the EV% when the bet was first discovered
-- Initial Odds - the opening odds offered by the sportsbook
-- First seen - when the betting opportunity was first identified

 See the Explainer page for more details on the grading methodology.